 Madden 20 Face of the Franchise

-Details are just being revealed about the Madden 20 Face of the Franchise mode.
-Over on Game Informer, it's revealed that you'll start off as the backup QB of a powerhouse college team, who gets thrust into the spotlight suddenly during the college playoffs.
+- Face of the Franchise: QB1 is replacing Longshot as the story mode.
+You'll start off as the backup QB of a powerhouse college team, who gets thrust into the spotlight suddenly during the college playoffs.

 - Florida State